 The backup generators demonstrate compliance with the NOx, HC, CO, and PM limits by providing manufacturer certification that the engines meet the emissions standards.
-Manufacturer certification for the gen sets and DRUPS gen sets have either been submitted or were verified by AQD (from the EPA website https://www.epa.gov/compliance-and-fuel-economy-data/engine-certification-data).
+Manufacturer certification for the gen sets and DRUPS gen sets have been submitted.
 Ultra-low sulfur diesel fuel is used as fuel (FG-BACKUPGENSBLDG206 SC II.1).

 Each gen set is limited to 500 hours of operation per year based on a rolling 12-month period.
 For the purpose of necessary maintenance checks and readiness testing, each gen set is limited to 100 hours of operation per year based on a rolling 12-month time period.
 Each emergency gen set may operate up to 50 hours of non-emergency situations per year based on a rolling 12-month time period.
 The 50 hours count towards the 100 hours per year allowed for maintenance and testing.
 The gen sets are equipped with a non-resettable hour meter.
-See attached records of operation hours (Doc 400-ICE Hours).
+See attached records of operation hours (Doc 400-ICE Hours 2024).